A fault-tolerant non-Clifford gate for the surface code in two dimensions: Discussion

 To summarise, we have shown how to perform a fault-tolerant controlled-controlled-phase gate with a two-dimensional surface-code architecture and we have proved it has a threshold.
 Next, it is important to compare the resource scaling of this scheme compared with more conventional two-dimensional approaches to fault-tolerant quantum computation, namely, surface-code quantum computation with magic state distillation~\cite{Bravyi05, Fowler12a}.
 Given that gauge-fixing errors will spread phase errors as we apply the three-qubit transversal gate, the logical error rate of this scheme is likely to decay more slowly than approaches using magic state distillation where we do not rely on gauge fixing.
-However, the spacetime volume of realising a fault-tolerant controlled-controlled-phase gate, $\sim 30 d^3$, is an order of magnitude smaller than a single distillation routine, as such, these schemes are clearly deserved of further comparison.
+However, the spacetime volume of realising a fault-tolerant controlled-controlled-phase gate, $\sim 30 d^3$, see Methods~\ref{SubSec:Protocol}, is an order of magnitude smaller than a single distillation routine, as such, these schemes are clearly deserved of further comparison.
 It is likely that the optimal choice will depend on the error rate of the physical hardware.

 It will also be interesting to compare the protocol introduced here to that presented by Bomb\'{i}n~\cite{Bombin18}.
-This protocol is very similar to that presented here, except it is based on the color code such that a transversal $T$ gate is performed over time via single-qubit rotations.
-This will make for a very interesting comparison since, even though decoding technology for the color code model~\cite{Delfosse14, Bombin15a, Brown16a, Kubica17, Kubica18, Aloshious18, Brown19} remains lacking in comparison to the surface code~\cite{Raussendorf07, Fowler12a}, the fact that the non-Clifford operation is performed using single-qubit rotations instead of a weight-three gate will mean that fewer errors will be spread during computational processes.
+This two-dimensional non-Clifford gate is based on the color code such that a transversal $T = \text{diag}(1, \text{i}^{1/2}) $ gate is performed over time via single-qubit rotations.
+This will make for a very interesting comparison since, even though decoding technology for the color-code model~\cite{Delfosse14, Bombin15a, Brown16a, Kubica17, Kubica18, Aloshious18, Brown19} remains lacking in comparison to the surface code~\cite{Raussendorf07, Fowler12a}, the fact that the non-Clifford operation is performed using single-qubit rotations instead of a weight-three gate will mean that fewer errors will be spread during computational processes.
 To begin comparing these protocols fairly it will first be important to improve the decoding algorithms we have for the color code.

 Finally, it is likely that there will be several ways to optimise the present scheme.
 Although we find transversal gates via a mapping between the color code and the surface code~\cite{Kubica15, Vasmer18} such that we arrive at quite a specific lattice, it will be surprising if we cannot find ways of performing a constant-depth locality-preserving gate with other lattices~\cite{Nickerson18} for the topological cluster-state model.
 Indeed, history has shown that the gates a given model is able to achieve is connected with the macroscopic properties of a system, not its microscopic details.
 Developing our understanding of measurement-based quantum computation by decomposing it in terms of its topological degrees of freedom~\cite{Bombin18, Brown18} is likely to be a promising route towards better models of two-dimensional fault-tolerant quantum computation.